coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/Getting_Started_with_Markdown_in_R.md

-# Introduction to Markdown in R

-## Getting started with Markdown in R
+# Getting Started

-### What are the benefits of using Markdown in R?
+## What are the benefits of using Markdown in R?

 Implementing Markdown in R provides many benefits, for example: